How to Edit the Hosts File on macOS (Mac OS X)

 The first is by using TextEdit since the hosts file is a plain text document.
 However, you can’t open the file directly since it resides in a protected area of the file system.
 Instead, we need to copy the file to an unprotected location, like the Desktop, edit it, and then copy it back.

-To find the hosts file, open the Finder, which you can access by clicking on the desktop, the smiley face finder in the lower left of your screen, or by pressing command + spacebar + Finder.
-Then follow these steps:
+- To find the hosts file, open the Finder, which you can access by clicking on the desktop, the smiley face finder in the lower left of your screen, or by pressing cmd + Spacebar + Finder.

-Then select Go to Folder from the menu
+3. Then, select Go to Folder from the menu.

-In the box, enter “/private/etc/hosts” into the box and press ‘Return.’
+4. In the box, enter “/private/etc/hosts” into the box and press Return.

 To open it, simply double-click and it will display the file’s contents in TextEdit (or the text editor of your choice).